 Before joining the MPIWG, Stephanie worked as an Editor at the Rachel Carson Center for Environment and Society in Munich.
-She has also worked as an editor of tourist information at UNESCO heritage sites in China, assisted in coordinating English-language heritage education projects for the Chinese Society for Education (CSE), and is a freelance editor for several environmental humanities journals including Environmental Values and Environment and History by White Horse Press.
+She has also worked as an editor of tourist information at UNESCO heritage sites in China, and supported English-language heritage education projects for the Chinese Society for Education (CSE), and worked in administrative roles for the UK's National Health Service.

 Presentations, Talks, & Teaching Activities